 Portfolio Cover Sheet

+Important Note: You can’t put embedded links in the pdf for the application.
+For some reason the application software doesn’t allow us to click on them.
+Put the full URL for all links and make them linkable/clickable.
 Your portfolio submission contains examples of your creative work on which you had creative control or a significant creative role.
 We recommend submitting between three and ten projects in your portfolio.
-Creative work can include films, sound recordings, web pages, game designs, interactive installations, reportage, photo series, documentation of performance, etc. Primarily work that tells a story of some kind.
+Creative work can include films, audio, interactive web, interactive installations, photo series, documentation of performance, etc. Each project you submit should tell a story of some kind.

 The preferred format for submission of the portfolio is via what we call a Portfolio Cover sheet which is simply a document where you’d list the projects you’re presenting.
-You’d put the title of the project, the direct link to where it lives online (YouTube, Vimeo, Soundcloud, a page on your website, google drive, etc.) And then below the link, you’d briefly describe the project and story behind it.
+You’d put the title of the project, the direct link to where it lives online (YouTube, Vimeo, Soundcloud, a page on your website, google drive, etc.) *And full URL only, no embedded links And then below the link, you’d describe the project and story behind it in a paragraph.
 And if it’s a collaboration, your specific role.
 When relevant, include information about the project history and future plans.
 Make sure the link continues to work and that your portfolio remains accessible throughout the application review period (through May).

 FAQ – ADMISSIONS